1ClickImpact/makeimpact-js/README.md

 ## 🚀 Getting Started

 You'll need an API key to use this SDK.
-You can get a free API key from [1ClickImpact's pricing page](https://www.1clickimpact.com/pricing).
+You can get your API key from the [1ClickImpact Account API Keys page](https://1clickimpact.com/account/api-keys).

 ```javascript
 import { OneClickImpact, Environment } from "makeimpact";